 a) RX_Next – Receive state variable

-This state variable holds the value of the SN following the last in-sequence completely received RLC SDU, and it serves as the lower edge of the receiving window.
-It is initially set to 0, and is updated whenever the AM RLC entity receives an RLC SDU with SN = RX_Next.
+This state variable holds the value of the SN of the first RLC SDU which is not yet completely received and has not been detected as discarded due to t-RxDiscard expiry, and it serves as the lower edge of the receiving window.
+It is initially set to 0, and is updated whenever the AM RLC entity receives an RLC SDU with SN = RX_Next or t-RxDiscard expires.

 b) RX_Next_Status_Trigger – t-Reassembly state variable